wchen258/lauterbach-log/Embedded_Linux_debug.md

 If the above steps do not go through, possible situations could be the following

 1. It's possible Lauterbach by default only works well when the linux kernel maps to a continous physical memory address block.
-If there are holes presented in the kernel physical memory address, Lauterbach might
+If there are holes presented in the kernel physical memory address, Lauterbach might not work properly.

+2. When using Petalinux, the linux image is `image.ub` instead of `Image`.
+Be careful when you are compiling the new kernel.

+3. Lauterbach requires the Linux kernel compiled with certain flags on or off.
+See the Linux Awareness session below.

 ## Linux Awareness